maybMedia/maybCardGames/README.md

-# mayb Card Games
+# mayb Games

-mayb Card Games is a modern web app that lets you play classic card games like Blackjack and Solitaire right in your browser.
+mayb Games is a modern web app that lets you play classic games like Blackjack and Solitaire right in your browser.
 Built with React, React Router, and Tailwind CSS, it features a sleek UI, smooth card animations, and responsive design for desktop and mobile.

 ## Features